Lionel Messi leads the list for most free-kick goals by active footballers

 A couple of weeks later, Messi produced a Man of the Match performance by scoring once and assisting twice in his team’s 3-0 win over Ecuador in the quarter-final of Copa America 2021.

-The 34-year-old scored through a freekick to take his tally to 58 free-kick goals.
-Of those 58 goals, 50 have come for Barcelona while eight have come for his national side.
+With two back-to-back free-kicks to his name, the 35-year-old has taken his tally to 60 free-kick goals.
+Of those 60 goals, 50 have come for Barcelona and one for PSG while nine have come for his national side.

-Messi’s figure of 58 free-kick goals is just four shy of Diego Maradona’s total of 62 goals from direct free-kicks.
+Messi’s figure of 60 free-kick goals is just two shy of Diego Maradona’s total of 62 goals from direct free-kicks.
 That number, however, is considerably lower than former Lyon and Brazil midfielder, Juninho Pernambucano, who has scored the most free-kick goals in football history.

 During his two-decade-long career, Juninho scored 77 free-kicks for club and country.
 Second on the list is Brazilian legend Pele, who netted 70 goals from direct free-kicks.